 Sales-led vs. product-led vs. community-led growth

 For years, sales teams and marketing teams were the main drivers of growth for the biggest tech companies—think of industry giants like IBM, Microsoft, and Oracle.
 If you didn’t have money to invest in these areas, you were unlikely to find success—even if you had a better product.

 But the last decade saw the explosion of product-led growth (PLG), driven by how easy it is for SaaS companies to distribute software online.
 Founders knew if they created products users preferred, they could compete with established brands at low cost.
 User-friendly UIs, free trials, helpful customer success, and support teams, and content marketing are key to this type of growth.

 |Calendly, Slack, and Dropbox are good examples of products that benefited from a product-led growth strategy.|

 Community-led growth is the next step.
 It doesn’t replace product-led growth—an excellent customer experience is still key to gaining enthusiastic fans.
-Instead, it builds on top of product-led growth by harnessing the power of existing end-users and the natural desire we all have for the community.
+Instead, it builds on top of product-led growth by harnessing the power of existing customers and the natural desire we all have for the community.